chebeno/fifa-worldcup-data-platform/readme.md

 | `SKIPPED` | the same one (timestamp refreshed) | SKIPPED again if unchanged |
 | `FAILED` | **the old one, preserved** | re-detects the gap → **retries on its own** |

-Copy failed → the old ETag stays in place → the next run retries automatically. **Self-healing without a single line of retry code.** The rejected new ETag is journaled separately (`rejected_etag`) for diagnostics — never in the decision path.
+Copy failed → the old ETag stays in place → the next run retries automatically. **Self-healing without a single line of retry code.** The rejected new ETag is journaled separately (`rejected_etag`) for diagnostics, never in the decision path.

 ### Idempotency cycle validated in production